1.1 – Map of Concepts

 - Register of Best Safeguarding Practices, which includes practices that best reflect the principles of the Convention.

-Examples of elements included in the lists are (UNESCO, 2017b):
+Examples of elements included in the lists are (see footnote 3) (UNESCO, 2017b):

 Traditional craftsmanship, such as the smoke sauna tradition in Võromaa, Estonia (practice and construction).